Naveen-031/Repository/README.md

-# Fetching the data from http
+# Fetching the data from http using API